 Indices for item groups classified according to elasticity to consumption expenditure and classified according to annual purchase frequency are also released.
-As regards the computation of the sub-indices based on elasticity to consumption expenditure, CPI items are classified into two categories based on elasticity estimated from the results of the FIES: namely, items whose elasticity stands less than 1 are regarded as basic expenditures and 1 or over regarded as selective expenditures.
-The indices are calculated for not only "two-or-more-person households" but also "workers' households of two-or-more-person households".

-For the computation of the sub-indices based on annual purchase frequency, CPI items are classified according to the annual purchase frequency per household based on the results of the FIES.
+As regards the calculation of the sub-indices based on elasticity to consumption expenditure, CPI items are classified into two categories based on elasticity estimated from the results of the FIES: namely, items whose elasticity stands less than 1 are regarded as basic expenditures and 1 or over regarded as selective expenditures.
+For the calculation of the sub-indices based on annual purchase frequency, CPI items are classified according to the annual purchase frequency per household based on the results of the FIES.
 The following series are released:

-11.4.1 Indices of goods groups classified according to elasticity to living expenditure for Japan: monthly and annually

-11.4.2 Indices of annual purchase frequency classes for Japan: monthly and annually

-11.5 Reference indices

-In order to respond to changes of consumption pattern more rapidly than the Laspeyres index, Laspeyres' chain index and midpoint-year basket index are compiled for reference.
+- 11.4.1 Indices of goods groups classified according to elasticity to living expenditure for Japan: monthly and annually - 11.4.2 Indices of annual purchase frequency classes for Japan: monthly and annually 11.5 Reference indices In order to respond to changes of consumption pattern more rapidly than the Laspeyres index, Laspeyres' chain index and midpoint-year basket index are compiled for reference.
 The chained Laspeyres index is year-to-year chaining of Laspeyres indices based on the preceding year.
 The weights are revised annually.
 The indices are chained using indices in December for monthly indices, and yearly average indices for annual indices.
-From January to April, as the weights in the previous year are not available, provisional indices calculated with weights two years before are released.
-The weights are revised after the release of the FIES (yearly average results of previous year), and the indices from January to April are recalculated with revised weights.
+As the weights in the previous year are not available, provisional indices calculated with weights two years before are released on January.
+Then the weights are revised after the release of the FIES (yearly average results of previous year), and the indices from January are recalculated with revised weights.
 Monthly indices are calculated in the series excluding fresh food, and the series including fresh food are only calculated annually.
 The midpoint-year basket index is calculated based on the basket in the middle year between the weight reference year and the observation year.
-The following series are released:

-11.5.1 Consumer price index computed by Laspeyres' chain index method for Japan: monthly and annually

-11.5.2 Consumer price index computed by midpoint-year basket method for Japan: annually

-12 Calculation and publication of consumer price indices

-The calculation is conducted by the National Statistics Center.
+The following series are released: - 11.5.1 Consumer price index calculated by Laspeyres' chain index method for Japan: monthly and annually - 11.5.2 Consumer price index calculated by midpoint-year basket method for Japan: annually 12 Calculation and publication of consumer price indices The calculation is conducted by the National Statistics Center.
 The results are compiled by the Statistics Bureau.
 The monthly consumer price index is released, in principle, at 8:30 A.M. on Friday of the week including the 26th of each month.
 The index figures of the preceding month for Japan, and the preliminary figures of the current month for Ku-area of Tokyo are released.
 The average index figures for the calendar year and the fiscal year are released when the monthly figures for December and March are released respectively.
 The following reports are published and available on the internet periodically.